sdneff/idris-book/ch01/diary.md

 I first thought this was an issue with `gcc` and the standard libraries, and that the GHC backend (RTS?) was tangled up with that.

-I experimented with ith passing extra C compiler flags to GHC via its settings file, located at `~/.ghcup/ghc/8.8.4/lib/settings`, reinstalling Idris (repeatedly), to no avail.
+I experimented with passing extra C compiler flags to GHC via its settings file, located at `~/.ghcup/ghc/8.8.4/lib/settings`, reinstalling Idris (repeatedly), to no avail.

 But then I realized that my `gcc` _doesn't_ produce those warnings, but my `clang` _does_,